jpwhite3/northwind-SQLite3/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most Northwind-SQLite3 users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

+### Versioning

+This project's versioning uses [Semantic Versioning 2.0.0](https://semver.org/).

+On a high level, this means that given a version number MAJOR.MINOR.PATCH, one is supposed to increment the:

+* MAJOR version when you make incompatible API changes,
+* MINOR version when you add functionality in a backwards compatible manner, and
+* PATCH version when you make backwards compatible bug fixes.

+For `v0` versions, incompatible API changes only require a MINOR version bump.

 ### Your First Code Contribution
 <!-- TODO